mdasheef99/booktalks-buddy/docs/subscription_system_implementation.md

   - Store owners and managers can view and manage subscriptions for their store
   - Users can view their own subscriptions
   - Payment records are properly secured

+## Admin Panel Access Fix

+A legacy condition was fixed that was incorrectly giving admin panel access to all users who had created a club.
+The following changes were made:

+1. **Route Guards Update**:
+   - `GlobalAdminRouteGuard.tsx` now uses entitlements instead of club roles
+   - `AdminRouteGuard.tsx` properly checks for store-level admin entitlements
+   - `MemberRouteGuard.tsx` updated to use the entitlements system

+2. **Navigation Updates**:
+   - `MainNavigation.tsx` now shows admin links only to users with proper entitlements
+   - Admin section visibility is controlled by entitlements, not club roles

+3. **Entitlements System**:
+   - Enhanced to properly check for store-level admin permissions
+   - Added helper functions to check specific entitlements
+   - Implemented proper hierarchy of roles and permissions

 ## Future Enhancements